joergboe/MakeItSimple/README.md

 This repository has a set of simple makefiles that may be useful for small- and medium-sized c++ projects.
 The makefiles are designed to use only functions that are shipped with GNU make.
 All make scripts support parallel build and ensure that the first level goals are executed in the designated order.
+The scripts come with a comprehensive set of warning compiler options for the GNU c++ compiler (g++).
+These options can be controlled in 4 levels.
+All make files support 2 build modes 'run' and 'debug'.
+In build mode 'run' an optimized executable without debug information is built.
+In build mode 'debug' the executable contains debug information.
+All compiler options are valid for GNU c++ compiler, if you use an alternative compiler adapt the options and warning flags accordingly.

 ## Project Out Place Build